 Good food is key to our survival and well-being.
 Eating local food is a powerful solution-multiplier — it reduces our carbon footprint, pollution, and waste, while creating dignified livelihood opportunities, strengthening communities and local economies, and strengthening our bodies with healthy fresh food in the process.

-Over the course of seven weeks throughout February and March, 2019, we compiled this collection of free-to-view short films that feature local food and farming projects around the world — with a particular focus on projects started by young people.
-The series is now finished and you can view all the films at the links below.
+We have compiled this collection of free-to-view short films that feature local food and farming projects around the world — with a particular focus on projects started by young people.

 We want to say a big thank you to all the farmers featured in these films and to the filmmakers who brought their stories to life!